11th Street station (Indiana): Operation under NICTD

 After operating relatively successfully for some decades, the South Shore entered bankruptcy in the 1980s.
 Electric train service was reorganized under the umbrella of the publicly funded Northern Indiana Commuter Transportation District (NICTD), but affiliated bus service had long since ceased.
-The South Shore Line closed the 11th Street station building in November 1987, but its NICTD successor-in-interest maintains train service to the street adjacent to the station.
+The South Shore Line closed the 11th Street station building in November 1987, but its NICTD successor-in-interest maintained train service to the street adjacent to the station.
 The station building itself, designed by Insull's staff-architect Arthur U. Gerber, was demolished in January 2022.

-Until April 30, 2021, the trains continued stopped near the original station, opening the door on the north side of the track.
-To make up for the closure of the station, NICTD set up a small passenger shelter at the end of the adjacent parking lot, near the 11th Street/Pine Street intersection.
+Until April 30, 2021, the trains continued to stop near the original station, opening the door on the north side of the track.
+To make up for the closure of the station building, NICTD set up a small passenger shelter at the end of the adjacent parking lot, near the 11th Street/Pine Street intersection.
 As the rule of thumb, conductors only opened the doors in the first two cars.

 The station's street-running location presented some issues, such as difficulties with accessibility to those with physical disability and difficulty of use for those seeking to bring their bicycles on the train.
 However, its location provided convenient access to the retail, art galleries, and restaurants of the surrounding Uptown neighborhood, as well as walkable access to bus stops for all of the Michigan City Transit routes, Lighthouse Place Premium Outlets, cultural attractions, and the Washington Park beach.